-During the fiscal year ended April 30, 2017, TCOG, through grants and contracts, operated the Area Agency on Aging of Texoma, Community and Economic Development and Planning Activities, Criminal Justice Planning, Homeland Security Planning, Emergency 911, Weatherization Assistance Program, Comprehensive Energy Assistance Program, Section 8 Housing, Public Housing Authorities of eighteen cities, and other programs for the Texoma Region.
+During the fiscal year ended April 30, 2018, TCOG, through grants and contracts, operated the Area Agency on Aging of Texoma, Community and Economic Development and Planning Activities, Criminal Justice Planning, Homeland Security Planning, Emergency 911, Weatherization Assistance Program, Comprehensive Energy Assistance Program, Section 8 Housing, and other programs for the Texoma Region.

 Cash maintained in the general account is not invested in interest bearing instruments because of the restrictions placed on federal funds by the United States Treasury.
 Funds received from local units of government for matching grants are deposited into an interest bearing account, including a minimal deposit in TexPool, a division of the Texas State Treasury.
 The interest earned on local funds is used to match grant requirements, reduce future local government contributions, and satisfy any costs or other operational expenses not allowed by grant conditions.